-It’s been an unofficial place of Catholic pilgrimage since the Virgin Mary allegedly appeared on Apparition Hill in 1981.
-There is a ‘Queen of Peace’ statue marking the site and one in front of Saint James Church.
+Medjugorje has been a site of Catholic pilgrimage since the Virgin Mary allegedly appeared on Apparition Hill in 1981.
+There is a ‘Queen of Peace’ statue marking the site and another in front of Saint Jame’s Church.
 Liquid has been said to drip from the ‘Risen Christ’ statue near the church.

-Ceremonies take place in and around the parish church, throughout the day and into the evening that you might find of interest and worthwhile, you can even attend a mass.
+The experience is very much a personal one particularly if you are a practising catholic.
+Ceremonies take place in and around the parish church throughout the day, and into the evening that you might find of interest and you can even attend a mass.

 Medjugorje has been fairly commercialised with tourist shops, restaurants and hotels.
 A guided tour can also be taken.
 A day trip here could be included with a visit to Mostar (a 40-min drive further north) or Kravice waterfalls, a great way to cool off (30-mins south).